VforVog/PersonalChatBot-App-ChatGPT-API/README.md

-Personal Virtual Assistant Using ChatGpt API -> Just make sure to drop your Pdf or Txt file!
+Personal Virtual Assistant Using ChatGpt API
+<i>Just make sure to drop your Pdf or Txt file!</i>

 ## Theory
 Using the API of Chatgpt now you have your own personal assistant that can reply to questions based on your data!